Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * When Christmas comes, your Snapmaker A350 will do wonders for decoration.
 * We never stop trying.
 We want you to have the best experience with Snapmaker.
-* You can bring your ideas to reality, while getting to spend time with your children.
+* You can bring your ideas to reality while getting to spend time with your children.

-Don't assume your audience know.
+Don't assume your audience knows.
 Always provide background information when you introduce a concept, whether it is a link or a paragraph.
 Avoid expressions such as **simply**, **just**, **quickly**, **you are a click away**, and **it's easy**, as they can make users feel stupid.

 ## **Spelling**

-Write in American English in all occasions, but avoid using North American slangs.
+Write in American English on all occasions, but avoid using North American slang.
 American English can differ from British English in a variety of ways.
 The following table provides an overview.

 |    |**American Spelling**|**British Spelling**|
 |:----|:----|:----|